rubickcz/dotfiles/README.md

 ### X.org does not start
 This is most likely caused by some issue with video driver.
 Make sure drivers for your GPU are installed.

-## Note

-Some config files contain hardware dependent options for specific machines.
-A machine is recognized by its hostname.
-Currently, I have following machines:
-* **golem** - Desktop PC
-* **marshadow** - Dell laptop